The Christmas Invasion

-In the episode, principally set in London, the alien race the Sycorax invade Earth, demanding that either humanity surrenders or one third of them will die.
+In the episode, principally set in London, the newly regenerated Tenth Doctor is out of action, leaving Rose, Mickey and Jackie to combat the invasion of an alien race known as the Sycorax.
+The Sycorax demand that either humanity have to surrender half of themselves as slaves or one third of them will die through the Sycorax's blood control.

+"The Christmas Invasion" was watched by 9.84 million viewers, the highest-rated episode of the Tenth Doctor, up until the "Voyage of the Damned", which achieved an audience of 13.31 million viewers.
+The episode received positive reviews from critics, who welcomed Tennant to the show, and is considered one of the best Christmas specials of the show, with its success leading to the Christmas special becoming an annual tradition.

 Plot

 The newly regenerated Tenth Doctor takes Rose back to her old estate, and collapses in front of Mickey and Jackie.
-They take the Doctor to Jackie's flat where they put him to bed.
-Mickey and Rose go Christmas shopping, but this is cut short when they are attacked by robot Father Christmases using trombones and flamethrowers.
-The couple get a taxi back to the Powell Estate where they discover a new, unfamiliar Christmas tree; Rose senses something is wrong with this new tree.
-The tree starts spinning with razor-sharp blades, Rose, Mickey and Jackie shelter in the room with the coma-tose Doctor.
-The Doctor wakes up and destroys the homicidal tree with his Sonic Screwdriver, before warding off further attack by the robot Father Christmases.
-However, the Doctor is soon unconscious again, but he warns Rose, Mickey and Jackie that something is coming before passing out again.
+They take the Doctor to Jackie's flat, where they put him to bed.
+Mickey and Rose go Christmas shopping, but are attacked by robot Father Christmases using flamethrowers disguised as trombones.
+The couple get a taxi back to her home where they discover a new, unfamiliar Christmas tree, which starts spinning with razor-sharp blades.
+Rose, Mickey and Jackie shelter in the comatose Doctor's bedroom.
+The Doctor wakes up and destroys the homicidal tree with his sonic screwdriver, before again losing consciousness.

-Early on Christmas morning, the Mars space probe Guinevere One is intercepted by a giant spaceship heading for Earth.
+Early on Christmas morning, the British-launched Mars space probe Guinevere One is intercepted by a giant spaceship heading for Earth.
 When the probe's broadcast is shown on Earth, the face of a Sycorax appears.
-He demands Earth's surrender and uses blood control to cause a third of the world's population to go into a hypnotic state.
-The Sycorax threatens to make these people commit suicide unless half of the world's population is given to the Sycorax as slaves.
-Harriet Jones, the Prime Minister, attempts further negotiations with the Sycorax, and is teleported aboard the ship, along with Major Richard Blake, Daniel Llewellyn and Alex Klein.
+He uses blood control to cause a third of the world's population to go into a hypnotic state and threatens to make these people jump to their deaths from high buildings unless half of the world's population is given to them as slaves.
+Harriet Jones, the Prime Minister, attempts further negotiations with the Sycorax, and is teleported aboard the ship.